 Short Term Disability Insurance (STD) is a voluntary benefit available to eligible staff who work full-time, 75% FTE or greater.
 Eligible new employees are able to enroll with guaranteed acceptance within 30 days of hire.
 Employees that do not currently have STD coverage may apply during annual open enrollment, however, a medical health questionnaire must be completed and acceptance is not guaranteed.

-Employees pay the premium for STD coverage via payroll deduction on a post-tax basis - i.e. the benefit will not be taxed.
-The benefit amount is equal to 60% of your regular gross earnings.
+Employees pay the premium for STD coverage via payroll deduction on a post-tax basis—i.e. the benefit will not be taxed.
+The benefit amount is equal to 60 percent of your regular gross earnings.
 The benefit would be reduced by other sources of income e.g. Social Security, OPERS, or another group insurance plan.
 Employees may draw the benefit for up to 6 months.
 The STD benefit only provides pay during your leave.
 The leave itself runs concurrently with any leave under the Family and Medical Leave Act (FMLA) as well as WSU Disability leave.

-Long-Term Disability Insurance (LTD) is provided to you if you work at least 75 percent of full time based on a 12-month period.
+Long-Term Disability Insurance (LTD) is provided to you if you work at least 75 percent.
 The disability income benefit is 60% of your regular gross earnings, less any income benefits payable to you by the Ohio Public Employees Retirement System, the State Teachers Retirement System of Ohio, Social Security, or workers’ compensation benefit(s).
 This benefit becomes effective after six months of disability and usually lasts until age 65 or when the disability is no longer recognized as such by a physician.
 If disability occurs after age 65, the benefit will cease no later than age 70.
 The LTD benefit only provides pay during your leave.
 The leave itself runs concurrently with any leave under the Family and Medical Leave Act (FMLA) as well as WSU Disability leave.

 Balancing the many priorities of our professional and personal lives can prove to be challenging.
 Resources for navigating work/life problems are important.
-The Faculty and Staff Assistance Program (FSAP) is a confidential employee assistance resource for all employees—regardless of benefit eligibility—and family members in their home, as well as dependents living away from home and the employee’s parents and parents in-law.
-FSAP services are provided at no cost to employees, and include:
+The Employee Assistance Program (EAP) is a confidential employee assistance resource for all employees—regardless of benefit eligibility—and family members in their home, as well as dependents living away from home and the employee’s parents and parents-in-law.
+EAP services are provided at no cost to employees, and include: